orsonteodoro/muslx32/README.txt

 You need use crossdev to build this.
 Crossdev is used to build the cross-compile toolchain.
 Use the cross-compile toolchain to build system.
 Use the system to build world.
 The result is a stage 3/4 image like the tarball you download from Gentoo.
 It sound easy but there are a lot of broken ebuilds and packages that need patches.
 It took me several weeks to get it right.
 I give you the overlay this time so it will only take you a few days.

-Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), .... (will update this list)
+Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), musl overlay (Anthony G. Basile/blueness), musl-extras (Aric Belsito/lluixhi)
+) .... (will update this list)

 Expected Repositories and priorities (negative less important and positive is highest ebuilds used):